-- 1. Number and extent of rills: Rills are not typical. - 2.
-Presence of water flow patterns: Water flow patterns are rare to common depending on site location relative to major inflow areas. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals are none. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 60%. - 5.
-Number of gullies and erosion associated with gullies: None - 6.
+- 1. Number and extent of rills: Rills are none. - 2.
+Presence of water flow patterns: Water flow patterns are rare to common depending on site location relative to major inflow areas.
+Moderately fine to fine surface textures and physical crusts result in limited infiltration rates.
+The surface layer will normally crust and bake upon drying, inhibiting water infiltration and seedling emergence. - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are none.

+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground 60-70%. - 5.
+Number of gullies and erosion associated with gullies: There are typically no gullies, although these soils have a potential for gullying, especially near shallow drainages. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage of grasses and annual & perennial forbs) expected to move distance of slope length during periods of intense summer convection storms or run in of early spring snow melt flows.
-Persistent litter (large woody material) will remain in place except during unusual flooding (ponding) events.

-- 8. Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values will range from 1 to 4.
+Persistent litter (large woody material) will remain in place except during unusual flooding (ponding) events. - 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values will range from 1 to 4.
 (To be field tested.) - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface is thin to medium platy or subangular blocky.
-Soil surface colors are very light and soils are typified by an ochric epipedon.
-Organic matter is typically 0.1-1.4 percent (OM values taken from lab characterization data). - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Shrubs and deep-rooted perennial herbaceous bunchgrasses aid in infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site. - 11.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Structure of soil surface is thin platy.
+Soil surface colors are light and soils are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is typically 1 to 3 percent. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Shrubs and deep-rooted perennial herbaceous bunchgrasses (Indian ricegrass) and/or rhizomatous grasses (western wheatgrass) aid in infiltration. - 11.
 Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not typical.
-Platy, subangular blocky, prismatic, or massive subsurface layers are normal for this site and are not to be interpreted as compaction. - 12.
+Subangular blocky structure or indurated dripans are normal for this site and are not to be interpreted as compaction. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):